Anne Hidalgo: 2022 presidential election

-In October 2021, Hidalgo took 72% of the votes in the Socialist primary for the 2022 French presidential election, ahead of the mayor of Le Mans, Stéphane Le Foll.
-At the start of the following year, she was one of seven names in the 2022 French People's Primary for a common left-wing candidate; she was one of three candidates who did not consent to be on its ballot.
+In October 2021, Hidalgo won 72% of the vote in the 2021 Socialist primary for the 2022 French presidential election, ahead of the mayor of Le Mans, Stéphane Le Foll.
+At the start of 2022, she was one of seven names in the 2022 French People's Primary for a common left-wing candidate; she was one of three candidates who did not consent to be on its ballot.
 She came fifth out of seven candidates, the lowest of the five who were professional politicians.
-In the actual election, she came tenth of 12 candidates with 1.75% of the vote; she subsequently endorsed Emmanuel Macron ahead of Marine Le Pen.
+In the actual election, she came tenth of 12 candidates with 1.75% of the vote; she subsequently endorsed Emmanuel Macron over Marine Le Pen.

 In 2024, Hidalgo announced that she would not seek a third term as Mayor of Paris, naming Rémi Féraud as her preferred successor.

 Political views

 DADVSI

 On 21 December 2005, in the debates on DADVSI (a French copyright reform bill), she took a public stand against the amendments of the Socialist Group introducing the "global licence" to download online material.
 On 26 December, she signed with Christophe Girard, Deputy Mayor of Paris responsible for Culture, a view published in the newspaper Le Monde defending her position on behalf of cultural diversity which would be threatened by the "global licence."
 Some people contend that she was in fact defending the interests of Vivendi Universal, the music and film company which employed her a few years earlier.

 On 3 January 2006, she presented with François Adibi and the Socialist Party's Culture Section a report and new recommendations "for a fair solution", rejecting both the digital rights management (DRM) and the "global licence".
 She was later ostracised by the PS leadership which chose to defend in the National Assembly the "global licence" advocated by Patrick Bloche (Paris), Didier Mathus (Saône-et-Loire) and Christian Paul (Nièvre).